-What exactly is the coverage of a building insurance?
+What exactly is the coverage of a home insurance policy?

-When orienting yourself on home insurance, you will notice that there are different possible coverages.
-The coverage determines what you will receive in case of damage, so it is an important factor.
-The exact coverage is also important when making a choice: only then can you select the coverage that suits your needs and wishes.
+When shopping around for homeowners insurance, you will find that there are different coverages available.
+The coverage determines what you will receive in the event of a claim, so is an important fact.
+The exact coverage is also important when making a choice: only then can you choose the coverage that suits you and fits your needs.

-Building insurance (or home insurance) insures your property.
-The immovable property of your home.
-This insurance is not compulsory by law, but the bank will make it compulsory when you have borrowed money to buy your house.
+Property insurance (or home insurance or home insurance) insures your real estate.
+The earth and nailproof items of your home.
+This insurance is not required by law, but the bank will require it if you borrowed money to purchase your home.

 For buildings, there are four coverages you will often encounter, namely: